 - Collects and uses data to support experiments and what he learns.

-- Experiments with different types of materials and different matter such as solid, liquids, and gas.
+- Experiments with different types of materials and different states of matter such as solid, liquid, and gas.

 Science Activities: 4th Grade

-- Take a Hike: Visit a local park or hiking site and encourage your child to make observations, describe what she notices and ask questions.
-Pay particular attention to the natural objects you find such as rock formations and plants and use these observations for further research.
+- Take a Hike: Visit a local park or hiking site and encourage your child to make observations, describe what she notices, and ask questions.
+Pay particular attention to the natural objects you find (like rock formations and plants) and use these observations for further research.